bukowa/twuiplug/RESEARCH.md

     <!-- uientry flag 4 -->
     ```

-- turn visibilty of state text on/off
+- turn visibilty of state text on/off ?

+  this is required to be set to yes if you want to change state text otherwise its "dy"
   ```
   <!-- state stuff 4? -->
   ```